rx9933/ISSTracker/README.md

 ```bash
 curl "localhost:5000/epochs?limit=2&offset=200"
 ```
 Note the quotation marks when inputting two arguments.
+If two arguments/query parameters are provided without being surrounded in quotes (as shown in above command), the program will only consider the first parameter.
+Additionally, after returning the data section, the program will continue running, rather than moving on to an empty new line.
+Use command CTRL+C to exit, and instead use the quotations in curl command for desired output.

 * With just a limit parameter, the program will return the <limit> number of data points beginning at the start of the ISS data
 Command example:
 ```bash